 About the Library

 The Summit County Library serves the residents and visitors of Summit County with three locations in Frisco, Silverthorne and Breckenridge offering a variety of materials, including books, magazines, newspapers, CDbooks, DVDs, a large-print collection, books in Spanish, eBooks, eAudiobooks, digital magazines and video streaming.
-We have two 'Library on the Go' book exchange locations at the Breckenridge and Frisco transit centers stocked with free books for all ages.
+We have two 'Library on the Go' book exchange locations at the Breckenridge and Frisco transit centers stocked with free books.

 View the complete 2020-2023 strategic plan here.

 We provide easy access to all of our materials through an online catalog that allows you to place materials on hold.
 Items will be sent to your home library from another Summit County Library or libraries throughout the state.
 Interlibrary loan is available for materials not carried by the Summit County Library system.
 Research may be accomplished by searching a variety of databases accessible with a library card.
 Databases include digital versions of newspapers, journals, books, videos, language learning, encyclopedias and other reference works.